knative/docs/docs/eventing/sequence.md

 type: "docs"
 ---

-Sequence CRD provides a way to define a an in-order list of functions that will be invoked.
+Sequence CRD provides a way to define an in-order list of functions that will be invoked.
+Each step can modify, filter or create a new kind of an event.
 Sequence creates `Channel`s and `Subscription`s under the hood.

 ## Usage